dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/51_JCF.md

   - The number of (usual) eigenvector associated to $\lambda_i$, i.e. the dimension of their span.

 - $A$ is diagonalizable iff $\dim E_{\lambda_i} = m_i$ for all $i$.
+- Eigenvectors for distinct Jordan blocks are linearly independent.

 [^why_largest_block]:
 This is because $(x-\lambda_i)^{\ell_i}$ annihilates a Jordan block of size $\ell_i$, along with any blocks of size $k\leq \ell_i$.

 :::

 :::{.example title="?"}
 Suppose $A$ is $5\times 5$ with